A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Introduction

+The rational behind the definition of these three irregularities is as follows: very small or very large categories are likely too refined or too crude to adequately represent a scientific category.
+Large intersection between categories calls into question the necessity of accommodating at least one of these categories.
+Coverage may indicate a multi-disciplinary category, but, if the minimal coverage requires a considerable number of categories, it could also indicate that the covered category is ill-defined.

+When considering more than a single subject classification system, we further define three types of inter-system discrepancies: \begin{enumerate} \item \textit{Different number of categories per journal}.
+Journals in one system are classified to a significantly different number of categories in the other. \item \textit{Similarity}: Subject categories in one system which exhibit a small (or empty) intersection with all categories in the second system. \item \textit{Coverage}: Categories in one system which can not be minimally covered by a very limited number of categories from the second system. \end{enumerate}

+The rational behind the definition of these three discrepancies as follows: A significantly different number of categories assigned to the same journal in each system suggests that one system is more lenient in its classification than the other.
+Small intersection could imply that the category in one system has no corresponding category in the other system.
+Finally, a category in one system which cannot be minimally covered by a very limited number of categories in the other system, is considered to be unsatisfactorily represented in the other.

+For the readers' convenience, relevant mathematical definitions and background on logical set theory is provided in Section \ref{subsec:math_def}}.

-Journal classification systems use a variety of (partially) overlapping and non-exhaustive subject categories.
-This results in many journals being classified into more than a single category.
-As a result, various discrepancies are likely to be encountered \textit{within} any given system and \textit{between} different systems.
-The journal subject classification systems of WoS and Scopus are widely used in practice and thus play a central role in the academic community.
-As such, in this work, we focus on their two journal subject classification systems and examine the \textit{intra-system} (within each system) and \textit{inter-system} (between the two systems) discrepancies.
+\SA{The journal subject classification systems of WoS and Scopus are widely used in practice and thus play a central role in the academic community \citep{pranckute2021web}.} As such, in this work, we focus on their \SA{two} journal subject classification systems and examine the \textit{intra-system} and \textit{inter-system} \SA{irregularities and discrepancies as defined above}. \SA{We speculate that these irregularities will prove prevalent in both systems and that significant discrepancies will be encountered across the two systems. }